 HEMP PLANTS VS CANNABIS PLANTS

 Because industrial hemp and cannabis are used for different purposes, selective breeding has resulted in these two varieties differing in their appearance.
-The majority of THC and other healthful compounds found in cannabis plants are located in the cannabis flower, meaning the more flower, the better.
-This has led to marijuana plants being shorter and bushier than hemp plants.
+The majority of THC and other compounds found in cannabis plants are located in the cannabis flower, meaning the more flower, the better.
+This has led to cannabis plants being shorter and bushier than hemp plants.
 Industrial hemp plants were largely bred for their fiber, which is mainly found in the stalks of the plant.
 As a result, hemp plants are taller and skinnier than their cannabis counterparts.

 The cannabis leaves have a peculiar and diagnostic venation pattern that enables persons poorly familiar with the plant to distinguish a cannabis leaf from unrelated species that have confusingly similar leaves.
 As is common in serrated leaves, each serration has a central vein extending to its tip.
-However, the serration vein originates from lower down the central vein of the leaflet, typically opposite to the position of, not the first notch down, but the next notch.

-TRUE OR FALSE; HEMP IS MEDICINAL, CANNABIS AND MARIJUANA IS RECREATIONAL?
+TRUE OR FALSE: HEMP IS MEDICINAL, CANNABIS AND MARIJUANA IS RECREATIONAL?

 FALSE!
 Another popular misconception is that hemp plants are medicinal and cannabis plants are recreational.
 The reason for this is mainly due to the rise in popularity of CBD products which are touted as a cure-all for everything from anxiety to epilepsy.
 Although CBD does have the potential to help treat a wide variety of symptoms and diseases, THC is also shown to have medicinal properties.
 In fact, due to something called the entourage effect, research is showing that full-spectrum extracts from cannabis plants, such as those used in CBD hemp oil, are in some cases preferable to those from hemp plants for certain conditions.
-Now strains of cannabis plants that are developed and grown to produce particular cannabinoid profiles to help treat specific conditions.
+In fact, strains of cannabis plants are now developed and grown to produce particular cannabinoid profiles to help treat specific conditions.

 Although cannabis can be used recreationally, both hemp and cannabis plants have medicinal benefits.
 However, because hemp contains so little THC, it is not generally considered as being an effective way to get high.
 Hopefully in time, the misconception that cannabis use 'must' be recreational will be addressed more widely, and any stigma attached to medicinal CBD use will become a thing of the past.

 - In recent years breeding and selection have resulted in cultivars low in THC, and hemp is once again being considered by governments as a useful crop.